 - wild boars

 You can contract trichinosis if you eat raw or undercooked meat from an animal infected with Trichinella.
 The most common offending agent for humans is pork meat.
 The roundworm begins its life cycle in the intestines and then lodges itself in the muscles, causing pain and discomfort.

-According to the Centers for Disease Control and Prevention, approximately 10,000 cases of trichinosis are diagnosed every year around the world.
+According to the , approximately 10,000 cases of trichinosis are diagnosed every year around the world.
 Trichinosis is fairly rare in the United States since there are strict laws for meat processing and animal feed.
 In fact, an average of only 400 trichinosis cases are reported each year in the United States.
 The disease is most commonly seen in rural areas.

 When you first become infected, you may or may not have any symptoms.
 However, within one week of the initial infection, the larvae will enter your muscle tissue.
 Once this happens, the symptoms usually become apparent.

 Trichinosis symptoms that may occur while the larvae are in your intestines include:

 Trichinosis symptoms that may occur after the larvae enter your muscle tissue include: